Skip to main content

 ├─ Dockerfile # compiles a container image containing your application (including all scripts, libraries and OS packages required at runtime)

-├─ pergola.yaml # the Manifest which describes your application stack (Components including their build and runtime configuration)
+├─ pergola.yaml # the Manifest which describes your application stack (Components including their build and runtime Configuration)

 └─ README.md # a helpful guide about your app for your fellows (optional, but recommended for a well documented code repository)